Before Zika, This Was A Pregnant Woman’s Nightmare

 The Zika Virus has been in the news in the past couple of years, making pregnant women worried about the risk of birth defects.

 And right now, there’s no cure.
 But there’s a race to develop a vaccine…because we’ve been through this before, and defeated it.

-At its height, 50,000 pregnant women in the US were exposed in one year, resulting in over 8000 deaths and 20,000 babies born with birth defects – from loss of eyesight, hearing, and brain and heart damage.
+At its height, 50,000 pregnant women in the U.S. were exposed in one year, resulting in over 8,000 deaths and 20,000 babies born with birth defects – including loss of eyesight and hearing, and brain and heart damage.

 It’s been estimated that 1 out of every 100 babies born in Philadelphia in 1964-65 were afflicted by this terrible disease.

 But then we developed a vaccine.
-And by vaccinating everyone, we’ve virtually eliminated birth defects caused by rubella.
+And by vaccinating everyone, we’ve virtually eliminated birth defects caused by rubella in North America.

-It’s a vaccine that’s meant to protect the future generation.
-Or as some have called it, the “altruistic vaccine”.
+It’s a vaccine that’s meant to protect future generations.
+Or as some have called it, the “altruistic vaccine.”

-It was so successful that many US schools for the deaf and blind had to close because there weren’t enough children to attend anymore.
+The vaccine has been so successful that many U.S. schools for the deaf and blind had to close because there weren’t enough children to attend anymore.

-Now that’s amazing – and why scientists are working hard to repeat this success with the Zika virus.
+Now that’s amazing – and why scientists are working hard to repeat this success by finding a vaccine to protect against Zika virus.